danieluy/react-branch-provider/README.md

 Built on top of [React Context API](https://reactjs.org/docs/context.html), **rbp** inherits its capabilities and extends them by adding a way of updating the state while making it immutable.

-It proposes and architecture that combines state management, and a low boilerplate way to separate business logic from components in React.
+It fits right into a Component-Based Architecture by offering a low boilerplate way to **separate state management and business logic from the UI**, while keeping everithing on the same module.

-By containing the state management logic on a certain tree level, future you won't have to worry about affecting other parts of the app that you may not remember, or even ever heard of.

 ```
 - App.jsx